Beautiful Puglia – A Road Trip Itinerary

 Leuca was a simple local fishing village until the end of the 19th century when tourists started to visit, attracted by the crystal clear waters and beautiful scenery.

-Many wealthy southern Italians made Leuca their summer residence and they build large and ornate villas which still decorate the seafront.
+Many wealthy southern Italians made Leuca their summer residence and they built large and ornate villas which still decorate the seafront.
 Today, Leuca is a popular resort that has maintained an upscale feel.

 Head up to the lighthouse, which is the second most important in Italy after Genova.
 Next to the lighthouse sits the simple yet beautiful Basilica Sanctuary of Santa Maria de Finibus Terrae (end of the land), built to commemorate the passage of St. Peter here during his journey to Italy.